jchatel/quickmail-next-docs/account-management/quickmail-changelog.md

 ### FIXES

-- We’ve fixed a bug that caused LinkedIn connection request messages to be missing from Opportunities.
+- We've fixed a bug that caused LinkedIn connection request messages to be missing from Opportunities.

 ## October 31, 2025